bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsCurvedTurnout_290PDCxijBugy3g08gwk5i/Documentation.md

-Turnout that are positionned in a curved part of the alignment.
+Turnouts that are positioned in the curved part of the alignment.